BBird40/typescript-express-seed/README.md

 * * Run via terminal `nvm use`
   * If the version from the `.nvmrc` is not installed, run via terminal `nvm install` and then `nvm use`.

+## Solution Architecture & Design ##
+This section will outline the folder structure as it pertains to solution architecture and design.
+Furthermore, it will outline specific design patterns and software principles followed detailing the how and why.

+* db
+* infrastructure
+* src
+* test

 ## References ##

 * [TS Config Reference](https://www.typescriptlang.org/tsconfig)